New Balance RunIQ Review Facts

 .
 The watch could definitely be used for biking as well, as tracking biking

-is very similar to tracking running, however the workouts and information is mostly tailored towards running.
+is very similar to track running, however, the workouts and information is mostly tailored towards running.

 The New Balance RunIQ offers most features that would be expected of a running watch.
 One can track the length of their runs via the GPS sensor built into the watch.
 This of course also allows for pace